 - Set the validity of this resource.
 Each resource can be used in OTRS only, if this field is set to valid.
 Setting this field to invalid or invalid-temporarily will disable the use of the resource.

 - Add additional information to this resource.
 It is recommended to always fill this field as a description of the resource with a full sentence for better clarity, because the comment will be also displayed in the overview table.

-The following options are relevant and noteworthy.
-Please review these when managing states:
+The following configuration options are relevant and noteworthy when managing states: